stevewithington/MuraGoogleCalendar/README.md

 # MuraGoogleCalendar

-This is a [Mura CMS](http://getmura.com) plugin that displays events from a public Google Calendar.
+This is a [Mura](http://getmura.com) plugin that displays events from a public Google Calendar.
 This plugin leverages the [FullCalendar](http://fullcalendar.io) [jQuery](http://jquery.com) plugin.
-This allows for a much easier way for front and back end developers to visually customize the calendar as opposed to using Google's embed code.
+This allows for a much easier way for developers to visually customize the calendar as opposed to using Google's embed code.

 ## Important!
 To use this plugin, you must first have a [Google Calendar API Key](https://console.developers.google.com/project).